bids-standard/bids-specification/src/99-appendices/03-hed.md

 automatically generated.
 Usually annotations that appear in the `HED` column are specific to each individual event.
 Information that is common to groups of events can be annotated by category.
 Numerical values associated with each event can be annotated by value type.
-Annotating by category and by value, greatly reduces the effort required to HED tag data and improves the clarity for data users.
+Annotating by category and by value greatly reduces the effort required to HED tag data and improves the clarity for data users.